Claim your freebie!

 They might seem like strange questions and possibly not ones that you have ever asked yourself before.
 And why am I asking you about values?
 What the hell has it got to do with getting Your Money, Sorted?

 Well, taking note of and respecting your values is really important in living a happy, fulfilled and content life.
 We all know about values such as honesty, trust and compassion and I am sure that we try to live by these and teach them to our children.
-(Generally after one has skelped the other until they are screaming, giving us a really good chance to speak to them about compassion!)

 OK – you get that!

 But how do our values relate to our money and how does aligning ourselves financially to our values ensure that we live a happier life?